Modern Railways

-Modern Railways is a British monthly magazine covering the rail transport industry which was published by Ian Allan until March 2012, and Key Publishing since then.
+Modern Railways is a monthly British magazine covering the rail transport industry, which was published by Ian Allan until March 2012 and Key Publishing since then.
 It has been published since 1962.
-The magazine was originally based in Shepperton, Middlesex.
+The magazine was based originally in Shepperton, Surrey, and Tunbridge Wells subsequently.

-It has always been targeted at both railway professionals and serious amateurs, an aim which derives from its origins as an amalgamation of the enthusiast magazine Trains Illustrated and the industry journal The Locomotive in the hands of its first editor Geoffrey Freeman Allen.
+The magazine has always been targeted at both railway professionals and serious amateurs, an aim which derives from its origins as an amalgamation of the enthusiast magazine Trains Illustrated and the industry journal The Locomotive in the hands of its first editor Geoffrey Freeman Allen.

-It is currently edited by Philip Sherratt after the retirement of James Abbott.
+As of July, 2025 it is edited by Richard Clinnick.
 Regular contributors include Roger Ford, Ian Walmsley, Alan Williams and Tony Miles.
-The large section regularly written by Roger Ford is called ‘Informed Sources’.
-That by Ian Walmsley is called ‘Pan Up’.
+Informed Sources is a large section written regularly by Roger Ford and Pan Up is written by Ian Walmsley.

 Trains Illustrated

 The first edition of Trains Illustrated was published at the beginning of 1946.
-Due to post-war paper shortages issues 1 to 8 appeared at varied intervals in 1946 and 1947.
+Due to post-war paper shortages, issues 1 to 8 appeared at varied intervals in 1946 and 1947.
 From issue 9 (April 1948) it was published quarterly, from issue 14 (August–September 1949) it became bi-monthly, and from issue 17 (February 1950) it became a monthly publication.
 The final issue under that title was volume XIV, no.159 (December 1961), after which the sequence continued under the Modern Railways title.

-Early issues were edited by Ian Allan and O.J.Morris, with Cecil J Allen taking over from issue 5 and G. Freeman Allen from issue 20; he remained editor until December 1961.
+Early issues were edited by Ian Allan and O. J. Morris, with Cecil J. Allen taking over from issue 5 and G. Freeman Allen from issue 20; he remained editor until December 1961.